drgimpfen/docker-archiver/README.md

 6. Test your configuration with the "Send Test Notification" button
 7. Save settings

+**Notification options**

+- **Report verbosity** — Choose between **Full** (default) and **Short** reports.
+Full includes the detailed HTML report with tables and (optionally) the full job log; Short sends a concise summary suitable for chat notifications.
+- **Attach full job log** — When enabled, the full job log will be attached as a downloadable `.log` file instead of inlining it in the email.
+Useful for very large logs or when you prefer attachments.
+- **Attach log on failures only** — If enabled, the log will only be attached when the job had failures (overrides attaching-on-success behavior).
+These settings are configurable on the Notifications settings page and default to `Full` verbosity with no attachment.

 **Option 2: SMTP/Email (Automatic)**
 1. Configure SMTP in `.env` file (see Environment Variables above)
 2. Add email address in **Profile** page